 to assess the probability that the observed load is smaller than the forecasted quantile $\widehat{s}_{(q)}$ \cite{gneiting2007probabilistic}.
 The overall calibration error~(CE) is quantified by the average over all quantiles of the error $|C(q)-q|$.
 Finally, the pinball loss for the $q$-th quantile forecast $\widehat{s}_{(q)}$ is defined as

 which measures the accuracy of quantile forecasts, and the overall pinball loss is quantified by the average over all quantiles \cite{hong2016probabilistic}.
-A lower value of these scores indicate a better prediction interval.
+A lower value of these scores indicates a better prediction interval.